|If you are just starting to use the Digit-Eyes products,

 developed and tested using the 3GS.
 As a result, the

-Digit-Eyes app works excellently on all three platforms.
+Digit-Eyes app works excellently on all Apple platforms later than the iPhone 3Gs (June, 2010).

 Did this section answer your questions?
 If not, please click here